 Cold is usually spread by person to person transmission by cough and sneezing in confined spaces.
 The symptoms of a common cold are comes with a runny nose, tickly throat leading to cough and sneezing, but generally does not affect other parts of the body.
 There is only involvement of the upper respiratory tract.
 Usually, there is a headache due to the stuffy feeling and frequent blowing of the nose.
 Sometimes a cold can progress to involve the sinuses and thus lead to sinusitis.
 Cold makes one feel very sick and miserable.
 It causes more discomfort than any serious damage.
 Many viruses are believed to be responsible for the common cold.

-Some of these tips will help in ease the suffering in people with common cold are drink plenty of fluids, take good rest, eat fresh vegetables.
+Some of these tips will help in ease the suffering in people with common cold.

 - Drink plenty of fluids